Ice and Fire

 We too must begrudgingly learn to control our unruly dragons, or go on long journeys to find out who we really are, and journeys need not be physical.
 Jon Snow (Kit Harrington) is told by Maester Aemon (Peter Vaughn) to ‘Kill the Boy to allow the man to be born,” a line that could have been taken straight from Joseph Campbell’s studies in world mythologies.
 Snow also has to die and be reborn – in the scene in ‘Home’ (Season 6) making him the classic hero who comes back to life to fulfil his destiny.
 These narratives are everywhere, yet rarely lose their resonance.

-There are few scenes to match Tyrion Lannister (Peter Dinklage) at his trial.
-His economy of words, his mordant jibes, intensify the drama.
+There are few scenes to match Tyrion Lannister (Peter Dinklage) at his trial: his economy of words, his mordant jibes, all intensify the drama.
 He steals the whole episode.
-He has been falsely accused of murdering his nephew Joffrey, that he is guilty not of the crime, but of being a ‘dwarf’ – and thus a complete outsider – a crime for which he has been hounded all his life.
+He has been falsely accused of murdering his nephew Joffrey, yet turns the dialogue to that he is guilty not of the crime, but of being a ‘dwarf’ – and thus a complete outsider – a crime for which he has been hounded all his life.
 Read for ‘dwarf’ gay, black, women, trans, any ‘marginalised’ people.
-The trial was the culmination of that bigotry.
-His scorn is palpable as it wells up from years of being disregarded and subordinated, of being the rejected and despised son in the Lannister household.
+The trial is the culmination of that bigotry.
+His scorn is palpable as it wells up from years of being disregarded and subordinated, of his being the rejected and despised son in the Lannister household.
 Although he has had all the privileges of the Lannisters, the irony is that Cersei and Twyin rob him of these entitlements.
 Yet he dominates scenes because he has more than one archetype at work in his personality:

-Although he comes across as lordly, he has the common touch, the Everyman, in that he doesn’t mind talking to anyone and can understand the.
+Although he comes across as lordly, he has the common touch, the Everyman, in that he doesn’t mind talking to anyone and can understand the people.